kmjones1979/scaffold-eth-agent-the-graph/README.md

 -   Never commit `.env.local` to version control
 -   Keep private keys secure
--   Rotate keys regularly
--   Use different keys for development and production
+-   Use a dedicated development key and not your mainnet keys for testing
--   Consider using a secrets management service in production
+-   Rotate keys regularly and don't store large amounts on the key

+_THIS CODE IS NOT AUDITED AND IS NOT RECOMMENDED FOR PRODUCTION!_

+_USE AT YOUR OWN RISK!_

 ## Usage Examples